OxfordInterfacesLab/TandEx/README.md

 **Modeling the Practical Efficiency Limits of Tandem Solar Cells**

-This repository contains a Jupyter notebook (`tandex_01.ipynb`) that provides a comprehensive modeling framework to evaluate the practical efficiency limits of **perovskite–silicon tandem solar cells**, particularly accounting for the effects of **transparent conductive electrodes (TCEs)** on performance.
+The Jupyter notebook (`tandex_0X.ipynb`) provides a comprehensive modeling framework to evaluate the practical efficiency limits of **perovskite–silicon tandem solar cells**, particularly accounting for the effects of **transparent conductive electrodes (TCEs)** on performance.

 ---